OctopusDeploy/blog/blog/2021-10/how-we-use-telemetry-to-improve-octopus/index.md

 For example, the performance of the certificates route above degraded from 2020.2 to 2020.6.
 The Apdex score decreased from 62 to 16.

-In 2021.1, we identified the cause of this decrease in Apdex score and resolved the issue, leading to an Apdex score of 77.
+In 2021.1, we identified the cause of this decrease in the Apdex score and resolved the issue, leading to an improved Apdex score of 77.

 ![Apdex Route View](apdex-route-view.png "Apdex Route View")